pimsmath/m2pi.ca/content/home/employers.md

 * PIMS matches your organization to an academic researcher who can provide support for developing the problem statement.
 * Organizations provide mentors to work closely with the team during **July 17-27**.
-  During **July 17-19**, teams will meet in person either on site or at a local PIMS host university.
-During **July 20-27**, teams work virtually and need to have access to a mentor from your organization for minimum of two hours per day.
+  During **July 17-27**, teams work virtually and need to have access to a mentor from your organization for minimum of two hours per day.
 Mentors are welcome to work more closely with the team if desired.
 * During the workshop our graduate student and postdoc participants will also receive professional and technical skills training relevant to non-academic STEM careers.